ARMOUR Residential REIT, Inc. Plans Monthly Dividend of $0.08 (NYSE:ARR)

 ARMOUR Residential REIT, Inc. (NYSE:ARR – Get Rating) declared a monthly dividend on Wednesday, April 26th, Zacks reports.
-Investors of record on Monday, May 15th will be given a dividend of 0.08 per share by the real estate investment trust on Tuesday, May 30th.
+Shareholders of record on Monday, May 15th will be paid a dividend of 0.08 per share by the real estate investment trust on Tuesday, May 30th.
 This represents a $0.96 dividend on an annualized basis and a dividend yield of 19.24%.
 The ex-dividend date is Friday, May 12th.

 ARMOUR Residential REIT has decreased its dividend payment by an average of 17.5% annually over the last three years.
-ARMOUR Residential REIT has a dividend payout ratio of 83.5% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
-Equities research analysts expect ARMOUR Residential REIT to earn $1.12 per share next year, which means the company should continue to be able to cover its $0.96 annual dividend with an expected future payout ratio of 85.7%.
+ARMOUR Residential REIT has a dividend payout ratio of 83.5% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Analysts expect ARMOUR Residential REIT to earn $1.12 per share next year, which means the company should continue to be able to cover its $0.96 annual dividend with an expected future payout ratio of 85.7%.

 ARMOUR Residential REIT, Inc operates as a real estate investment trust, which engages in the investment in business of investing in fixed rate, hybrid adjustable rate and adjustable rate residential mortgage backed securities.
 It also invests in residential mortgage backed securities issued or guaranteed by a United States government-sponsored entity such as the Federal National Mortgage Association, the Federal Home Loan Mortgage Corporation or guaranteed by the Government National Mortgage Administration.